-As you start preparing for the busiest time of year, it's important to keep in mind that acquiring and keeping valued customers is not a set-it-and-forget-it kind of deal.
-You have to create and maintain trust throughout the buyer journey, and long after they’ve purchased.
+But, keep in mind that acquiring and keeping valued subscription customers is not a set-it-and-forget-it kind of deal.
+You have to create and maintain trust throughout the buyer journey and long after they’ve subscribed.

 1. Have a great return policy (and make sure it’s clearly communicated)

-While online shopping has become the only way to shop in 2020, there’s often – still – some hesitation when clicking the checkout button.
+While shopping online has become a preferred method for many customers, there’s often some hesitation when clicking the checkout button.
 The ability to hold or try on items like in a brick-and-mortar store is lost with online purchases, as is the ability to sense whether a store is well-run and trustworthy.

-Ease your shoppers’ hesitations by clearly communicating your great returns policy, especially during the holiday season.
+Ease your shoppers’ hesitations by clearly communicating your great returns policy.

 Over half of online shoppers check a company’s return policy before committing to buying.
 But, that’s not all; a whopping 92% of consumers will buy again from a company if the return process was easy.

 The result?
-Your customers are more likely to convert if they feel comfortable with returning products if they need to.
+Your customers will keep their subscription active if they feel comfortable with returning products if they need to.